yunboer/AR-classifier-and-AR-CycleGAN/README.md

 This repository contains PyTorch code for the paper: *Artifact Detection and Restoration in Histology Images with Stain-Style and Structural Preservation*

 The artifacts in histology images may obstruct the accurate interpretation of medical information and cause misdiagnosis.
-A methodical pre-processing framework to detect and restore artifacts in histopathology images.
+In this paper, we proposed a new framework for artifacts detection, classification and removal.
 The framework can differentiate various artifacts, e.g., tissue folds, marking dye, tattoo pigment, and spot, from normal tissues and attempt a restoration depending on the recoverability.

-In this paper, we proposed a new framework for artifacts detection, classification and removal.
-This repository contains two new model: AR-classifier and AR-CycleGAN.
+This repository contains two new models: AR-classifier and AR-CycleGAN.
+The AR-classifier is designed to classify artifacts, while the AR-CycleGAN is capable of artifact recovery.

 The AR-classifier is designed based on the ResNet18 architecture and is capable of classifying patches from whole slide images (WSIs) into three categories: "artifact," "normal," and "unrestorable."